TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 #### What to look at
-- JSIsEnabled wants to be tested at the same time so developer can see from the unit test that base components are doing the work and they dont need to.
+- JSIsEnabled wants to be tested at the same time so developer can see from the unit test that base components are doing the work and they don't need to.
 However BUnit without E2E is not able to replicate the lifecycle stages as they would occur for nojs browsers.
 - Efficiency of rendering test may turn out to be good practice, they also may not, currently despite the keys we are not making a single node change we update the whole list.
 - The tests are in razor so we can write razor html
 - MarkupMatches can check output